 Modern Trade Routes and Economic Power

-In today’s globalized world, trade routes have transformed with advancements in technology and logistics.
-The importance of location remains, but the dynamics have shifted.
+In today's globalized world, trade routes have transformed with advancements in technology and logistics.
+The importance of location remains, but the dynamics have shifted toward complex networks where speed, reliability, and connectivity matter as much as physical geography.

 The Role of Technology